lacanoid/datalink/docs/functions.md

 Use CURL to fetch content from the World Wide Web via GET request and save it to a local file.

+When parameter `persistent` is nonzero, then created file will be permanent, otherwise it will be temporary and deleted and the end of the transaction.

 Only superuser can execute this function, execute permission for other users must be explicitly granted.